-The Department of Agriculture offers programs reflecting the diversity of choices available and skills required in modern agriculture and its related professions.
-Undergraduates in the department may select a major in General Agriculture (with or without a teaching certification), Agricultural Business and Management, Animal Science and Pre-Veterinary Science.
+The Department of Agricultural Sciences offers programs reflecting the diversity of choices available and skills required in modern agriculture and its related professions.
+Undergraduates in the department may select a major in Agricultural Education (with or without a teaching certification), Agricultural Business and Management, Animal Science and Pre-Veterinary Science.
 The master's program offered through the department prepares students to work as professionals in the agriculture industry and in positions of leadership and management in secondary schools and adult education.

 The School of Family and Consumer Sciences offers programs that prepare students for diverse professional roles.
-Undergraduate students can major in Family and Child Development, Fashion Merchandising, Interior Design, Nutrition and Foods, or Family Consumer Science (with or without a teaching certification).
-Graduate students may either pursue a Master of Science degree with a major in Family and Child Studies or enter the Dietetic Internship program.
+Undergraduate students can major in Human Development and Family Sciences, Fashion Merchandising, Interior Design, Nutrition and Foods, or Consumer Affairs (with or without a teaching certification).
+Graduate students may either pursue a Master of Science degree with a major in Human Development and Family Sciences or enter the Dietetic Internship program.

 The Army Reserve Officer Training Corps (AROTC) is a program of leadership development that prepares men and women for service as officers in the United States Army, Army Reserve, and National Guard.
 Students who complete their academic degree and ROTC programs are commissioned as 2nd Lieutenants in the United States Army.